Saint-Étienne: Culture

+Saint-Étienne has 38 Monuments historiques, 6 buildings labeled Architecture contemporaine remarquable (Remarkable Contemporary Architecture), 2 sites classés (Classified sites) and 5 sites patrimoniaux remarquables (Remarkable heritage sites).

 Climate

 The climate is temperate at the weather station due to its low altitude, but Saint-Étienne itself is much higher, above 530 m (1,739 ft) in the centre, as well as even above 700 m (2,297 ft) in the southern parts of the city.
-Saint-Étienne is very close from a warm-summer humid continental climate (Köppen: Dfb); it is generally one of the snowiest cities in France, with an average of 85 cm (2.79 ft) of snow accumulation per year.
+Saint-Étienne is very close to a warm-summer humid continental climate (Köppen: Dfb); it is generally one of the snowiest cities in France, with an average of 85 cm (2.79 ft) of snow accumulation per year.

 Sport

-The city's football club AS Saint-Étienne has won the Ligue 1 title a record ten times, achieving most of their success in the 1970s.
+The city's football club AS Saint-Étienne has won the Ligue 1 title a joint-record ten times, achieving most of their success in the 1970s.
 The British indie-dance band Saint Etienne named themselves after the club.

 Saint-Étienne has many sports stadiums, the largest being Stade Geoffroy-Guichard used for football and Stade Henri-Lux for athletics.
 St. Étienne was the capital of the French bicycle industry.
 The bicycle wheel manufacturer Mavic is based in the city and frame manufacturers Motobécane and Vitus are also based here.
 The city often hosts a stage of the Tour de France.

 Saint-Étienne resident Thierry Gueorgiou is a world champion in orienteering.
 The local rugby union team is CA Saint-Étienne Loire Sud Rugby.

 Transport

+The nearest airport is Saint-Étienne–Bouthéon Airport which is located in Andrézieux-Bouthéon, 12 km north-northwest of Saint-Étienne.
+As of 2024, there are no scheduled services to and from the airport, although there are occasional holiday charters, mainly to Mediterranean destinations.
+The nearest major airport is Lyon–Saint-Exupéry Airport which is located 77 km to north east of the city centre.